sungsoo-ahn/2025/_posts/2025-04-28-mastermind.md

 ## Abstract

-Large Language Models (LLMs) have demonstrated remarkable capabilities across various fields, yet their reasoning ablities exhibit limitations.
-Recent studies indicate that incorporating programming code during the training stage can significantly enhance LLMs, attributed to its structured formats, long-term dependencies, and non-duality symbolic representations.
-Inspired by these works, we attempt to validate whether in decision-making games (for instance, Doudizhu and Go), code training data can play a similar role.
-This is based on the intuition that decision-making data not only share similar advantages with code, but also demonstrates the diversity of reasoning logic, making it closer to real-world reasoning tasks.
-To assess the impact of game data on improving LLMs, we collect extensive offline datasets from two classic games, Doudizhu and Go, and develop a suite of techniques to seamlessly incorporate this data into LLMs' training, resulting in two novel agents named Mastermind-Dou and Mastermind-Go.
-The experimental findings reveal that, our Mastermind LLMs not only reach competitive levels in corresponding games but also display performance enhancements in unseen and general reasoning tasks.
+Large Language Models (LLMs) have exhibited impressive capabilities across numerous domains, yet they often struggle with complex reasoning and decision-making tasks.
+As playing games often requires a diversity of reasoning logic, we believe them good sandboxes to evaluate and boost the reasoning ability of LLMs.
+In this work, we first explore whether LLMs can master complex decision-making games through targeted post-training.
+To this end, we collect extensive offline datasets from two classic games, Doudizhu and Go, and develop a suite of techniques to effectively incorporate this data into LLM training, resulting in two novel agents: Mastermind-Dou and Mastermind-Go.
+Our experimental results demonstrate that these Mastermind LLMs achieve competitive performance in their respective games.
+Additionally, we explore whether integrating decision-making data can enhance the general reasoning abilities of LLMs.
+Our findings suggest that such post-training significantly improves certain aspects of reasoning, providing valuable insights for optimizing LLM pre-training data collection.

 ## Introduction

 Language serves as an important role in human communication and the reflection of intricate thought processes.
-In recent years, the advancement of large language models (LLMs) has made it possible for artificial intelligence to understand and master human language <d-cite key="brown2020language"></d-cite><d-cite key="chowdhery2023palm"></d-cite><d-cite key="touvron2023llama"></d-cite>, achieving human-level performance in various linguistic tasks <d-cite key="wang2019superglue"></d-cite><d-cite key="adiwardana2020towards"></d-cite>.
+In recent years, the advancement of large language models (LLMs) has made it possible for artificial intelligence to understand and master human language <d-cite key="brown2020language"></d-cite><d-cite key="chowdhery2023palm"></d-cite><d-cite key="touvron2023llama"></d-cite>, achieving human-level performances in various linguistic tasks <d-cite key="wang2019superglue"></d-cite><d-cite key="adiwardana2020towards"></d-cite>.
 Although modern LLMs can be applied to a variety of tasks in a zero-shot manner, their logical reasoning abilities remain less than satisfactory, due to the absence of a comprehensive understanding of tasks at a deep and holistic level <d-cite key="dziri2024faith"></d-cite>.
-To address this issue, researchers have conducted a vast array of distinct enhancements, including techniques like Self-Consistency (SC) <d-cite key="wang2022self"></d-cite> and Chain-of-Thought (CoT) <d-cite key="wei2022chain"></d-cite><d-cite key="kim2023cot"></d-cite>

-Concurrently, some recent groundbreaking models, such as LLaMA <d-cite key="touvron2023llama"></d-cite> and Alpaca <d-cite key="alpaca"></d-cite>, owe a significant part of their progresses to the integration of code during training.
-These works argue that leveraging code data improves the intrinsic reasoning skills of foundation models.
-This claim is also supported by subsequent experiments showing that CoT further enhances this advantage <d-cite key="fu2022gptroadmap"></d-cite><d-cite key="wei2022chain"></d-cite>.
-However, exact mechanisms and causalities underlying this enhancement remain unclear.

-There are some intuitions about the relationship between training on code and enhancing reasoning abilities.
-1) Pre-training provides LLMs with exposure to the logic inherent in programming languages, thus facilitating the development of systematic reasoning <d-cite key="ma2023training"></d-cite>.
-2) The dependencies and data flow within code structures (e.g., curly brackets indicating scope) contribute to the model's capabilities on capturing long-term dependency <d-cite key="wang2022self"></d-cite><d-cite key="ma2023training"></d-cite>.
-3) The deterministic nature of code execution ensures non-duality in output for the same input, mitigating ambiguity in LLMs' logical deductions.

-While code serve as structured and symbolic data, it may not enclose the full reasoning process and lack textual format diversity expressed in natural language <d-cite key="ma2023training"></d-cite>, which tends to be ambiguous.
-Consequently, adhering to the paradigm of training LLMs with code may be not enough to generalize across varied tasks.
-A natural question arises: Is there another alternative data source that can complement code, thereby elevating LLMs from the perspective of data quality and diversity?We find that decision-making game data  with appropriate textual representation could be one of the answers to provide more reasoning examples for LLMs.
+Research related to the reasoning capabilities of language models often focuses on code or mathematical problems.
+Researchers typically aim to evaluate and improve the reasoning capabilities of models on these tasks and have devised many approaches, including Self-Consistency (SC) <d-cite key="wang2022self"></d-cite> and Chain-of-Thought (CoT) <d-cite key="wei2022chain"></d-cite><d-cite key="kim2023cot"></d-cite>.
+However, while code and math serve as structured and symbolic data, it may not enclose the full reasoning process and lack textual format diversity expressed in natural language <d-cite key="ma2023training"></d-cite>, which tends to be ambiguous.
+Consequently, adhering to the paradigm of evaluating and boosting LLMs with code and math problems may be not enough to generalize across varied tasks.
+A natural question arises: *Is there another alternative tasks that can complement code and math, thereby better evaluating and elevating LLMs from the perspective of data quality and diversity?* We find that decision-making games  with appropriate textual representation could be one of the answers to provide more reasoning examples for LLMs.

 {% include figure.html path="assets/img/2025-04-28-mastermind/overview.png" class="img-fluid" %}

-Decision-making game data, akin to code data, exhibit a strict logical structure owing to its native mechanisms such as the state transition and the legal action range <d-cite key="zha2019rlcard"></d-cite>.
+Decision-making games, akin to code and math, usually posses a strict logical structure owing to its native mechanisms such as the state transition and the legal action range <d-cite key="zha2019rlcard"></d-cite>.
 And the reasoning process in games can usually be split into several stages, simulating humans' step-by-step reasoning process.
 Moreover, games often contain complex strategies that may involve hierarchical planning <d-cite key="levy2017hierarchical"></d-cite>, gambling operations <d-cite key="silver2017mastering"></d-cite>, cooperative and competitive multi-agent behaviours <d-cite key="lowe2017multi"></d-cite>, which can closely mirror reasoning strategies employed by humans.
 Additionally, responses from decision-making games under similar actions tend to exhibit consistency or follow a predictable distribution <d-cite key="silver2018general"></d-cite>, fostering stability in the reasoning process.

-Furthermore, game data exhibits a unique set of attributes that distinguish it from code data.
-While code often provides explicit programmatic information, game data include uncertainty and imperfect information, akin to real-world decision-making contexts.
+Furthermore, game data exhibits a unique set of attributes.
+While code and math data often provides explicit information, game data include uncertainty and imperfect information, akin to real-world decision-making contexts.
 This imperfection can be further dynamically controlled when preparing training data for LLMs, as elucidated in the next section .
 Additionally, there are many available open-source agents on games <d-cite key="niu2024lightzero"></d-cite>, enabling automated data collection across diverse environments.
 And a variety of game simulators <d-cite key="brockman2016openai"></d-cite> allows for the customized generation of desired data.
 These properties not only diminish the requirements for manual annotation, but also enable the accumulation of larger training datasets for LLMs, which is easy to use for the development of more general agents.

-To assess and substantiate the potential of decision-making games, we utilize some games to generate training datasets and then fine-tune LLMs with this kind of data.
-Each of these games can serve as a specialized sandbox environment for empowering LLMs' capabilities.
-However, it is imperative to recognize that many popular games like StarCraft <d-cite key="starcraft_ii"></d-cite> and DOTA2 <d-cite key="dota_2"></d-cite> necessitate a more advanced comprehension of multi-modal information, stochasticity modelling, and intricate game numerical design, so they are not suitable for current agents based on large language models.
-Within this context, Doudizhu and Go emerge as more reasonable choices and both of them have already established several powerful agents trained by reinforcement learning.
+Moreover, many popular games like StarCraft <d-cite key="starcraft_ii"></d-cite> and DOTA2 <d-cite key="dota_2"></d-cite> necessitate multi-modal information, stochasticity modelling, and intricate game numerical design, which can therefore provide large models with multifaceted capability requirements.

-Specifically, we initially collect datasets encompassing varying levels of strategies and game opponents.
+In this paper, since we focus only on processing textual information, we conducted exploratory experiments on two tasks, Doudizhu and Go.
+These two games test incomplete information games and complex multi-step search capabilities, respectively.
+Unfortunately, we found that current language models performed poorly on these tasks, and could not even understand which strategies were valid, even if we used few-shot learning and determined the final strategy by calculating similarity.
+Therefore, we aim to train the model by collecting data so that it can master these two tasks.Specifically, we initially collect datasets encompassing varying levels of strategies and game opponents.
 We meticulously implement some methods to convert the original game data to proper textual representations, such as the dynamic candidate actions and opponent responses in Doudizhu and the step-by-step natural language analysis in Go.

 Moreover, we design two techniques to prevent the overfitting of LLMs to complicated game rules, thereby ensuring a focus on the core reasoning process.
 To address the issue posed by the imperfect information in Doudizhu, we co-train an opponent strategy prediction model to anticipate the most probable actions of opponents in the next turn, providing more insights for LLMs' following selections.

 For the accuracy of the score difference calculation in Go, we integrate some tool functions (like code interpreter <d-cite key="schick2024toolformer"></d-cite>).
 This integration serves to alleviate the cognitive burden on LLMs, enabling them to focus less on numerical details and more on developing a comprehensive game understanding.

 By adopting the above data collection and training techniques, we fine-tune some popular open-source LLMs and enhance their logic reasoning and game skills across various dimensions.
 We call derived models as Mastermind LLMs (agents).
 The main contributions can be summarized as follows:

-- We are the first to introduce the employment of decision-making games as a novel data source for LLMs.
-Compared to code, we identify the potential of game data and validate their effectiveness of improving the step-by-step reasoning capabilities.
+- We introduce decision-making games as a new data source for LLMs, highlighting their potential over code or math problems for enhancing step-by-step reasoning capabilities.

 - We have crafted a series of techniques to fine-tune LLMs on two games, Doudizhu and Go, which exhibit hierarchical analytical comprehension and powerful decision-making abilities.

 - We conduct thorough ablation experiments to analyze the design of our data collection and training pipeline.
 All the code, data, and trained agents will be released soon.

 ## MasterMind-Dou